kasslent/clc-digital-skills/_lessons/module-2.1.md

 permalink: module2-1.html
 ---

-**Web *design*** and **web *development*** are often thought to be interchangeable but are actually quite different.
-Some people do both and some specialize in one or the other.

-In a nutshell, web *design* is about creating the visuals.
-Web *development* turns those visuals into code, to be able to display it in a web browser.

-There are even further specializations, such as back-end developers, front-end developers and interaction designers, just to name a few.

-Before we launch into design and more CSS, let's do a review.
+Before we launch into design, let's do a CSS review.

 ##CSS Review: Adding CSS